dmprofe/en.javascript.info/1-js/05-data-types/03-string/article.md

 - ...and more to be found in the [manual](mdn:js/String).

 Strings also have methods for doing search/replace with regular expressions.
 But that's big topic, so it's explained in a separate tutorial section <info:regular-expressions>.

+> [!t] t: This may deserve a "spoiler alert" introduction for the basics.

 Also, as of now it's important to know that strings are based on Unicode encoding, and hence there're issues with comparisons.
 There's more about Unicode in the chapter <info:unicode>.